-However, the plan must be revised annually, allowing the Partnership to take account of new priorities emerging from the ongoing assessments.
+As previously stated the plan must be revised annually, allowing the Partnership to take account of new priorities emerging from the ongoing assessments.
 The assessments are conducted every six months.
-The priorities must reflect the concerns raised by local people and there is key requirement to carry out community consultation as part of the strategic assessment.
+The priorities must reflect the concerns raised by local people and there is a key requirement to carry out community consultation as part of the strategic assessment.